cjimti/mk/_posts/2018-05-08-hobby-cluster.md

 kubeadm init --config /tmp/master-configuration.yml
 ```

-After running `kubeadm init` make sure you copy the output.
-This is the command to join other nodes.
-Specifically copy the `--token`, it will look something like this `3b1e9s.t21tgbbyx1yt7lrp`.
+After running `kubeadm init` make sure you copy the output, specifically the `--token`, it will look something like this `3b1e9s.t21tgbbyx1yt7lrp`.

-Next we will use [Weave Net] to create a Pod network.
-[Weave Net] is great since it is stable, production ready and has no configuration.
+Next, we will use [Weave Net] to create a Pod network.
+[Weave Net] is excellent since it is stable, production ready and has no configuration.

-Create a `.kube` directory for the current user (in my case root).
-This will give [Weave Net] access to Kubernetes with a symlinked config file.
+Create a `.kube` directory for the current user (in my case root).  `kubectl` will access the local Kubernetes with a symlinked config file in the logged-in users home path.

 ```bash
 [ -d $HOME/.kube ] || mkdir -p $HOME/.kube